filakhtov/gentoo-use-docs/sys-fs/cryptsetup.md

 This flag should be disabled unless the target system is an embedded system and provides no userspace cryptographic libraries.

 ### libressl
 This flag only works if an `openssl` flag is also enabled.
-Pass the `--with-crypto_backend=libressl` option to the configure script.
+Pass the `--with-crypto_backend=openssl` option to the configure script.
 Use a LibreSSL library instead of an OpenSSL as a backend for an encryption and a decryption operations.
 It's performance is

 This flag should only ever be toggled system-wide, because a LibreSSL and an OpenSSL libraries can't be installed at the same time.